 A corner of the man's oddly compelling mouth turned upward.
 "I am Professor Snape, Head of Slytherin House and Potions Master at this school.
 Come with me."

 Aquamarine eyes cloudy with nervous apprehension entreated the man who looked so cold and remote.
 "Please, sir, I'm so sorry for my behavior.
-It doesn't seem right for Harry to be punished, and not me.
+It doesn't seem right for Harry to be punished and not me.
 I want something too."

 Glancing sideways at the fairy-like delicacy of her features, the sardonic man hesitated before saying, "What do you want, punishment?
 A nod is not an answer, Miss Mary Sue."

 He had turned to face her now, the wind making his black robes billow around him like great bat wings.
 She'd always liked bats, had always known they were maligned creatures, misunderstood and mistreated by ignorant people.
 The same people who'd look at Professor Snape and see a slender man with greasy hair, a large nose, and a supercilious manner.
 Mary Sue saw more than that.
-She saw a brilliant, aristocratic, attractive—because aristocrats can have beaky noses, greasy hair and still be incredibly sexy—and needy man.
+She saw a brilliant, aristocratic, attractive—because aristocrats could have beaky noses, greasy hair and still be incredibly sexy—and needy man.

 Snape needed love and lots of it.
 Her soft heart wanted to give him what he craved.
 Something in her eyes, or her heaving bosom and panting breath must have given her secret longings away.
 His midnight orbs became pools she longed to plunge into again and again.
 The feeling overwhelmed her and she moaned, "Oh yes, yes, yes!"